Esri/arcgis-runtime-samples-android/kotlin/identify-layers/README.md

 ## How it works

-1. The tapped position is passed to `MapView.identifyLayersAsync`
+1. The tapped position is passed to `MapView.identifyLayersAsync(...)`
 2. For each `IdentifyLayerResult` in the results, features are counted.
     * Note: there is one identify result per layer with matching features; if the feature count is 0, that means a sublayer contains the matching features.

 ## Relevant API

 * IdentifyLayerResult
-* IdentifyLayerResult.getSublayerResults
+* IdentifyLayerResult.sublayerResults
-* MapView.identifyLayersAsync
+* MapView.identifyLayersAsync(...)

 ## Additional information

-The GeoView supports two methods of identify: `identifyLayerAsync()`, which identifies features within a specific layer and `identifyLayersAsync()`, which identifies features for all layers in the current view.
+The GeoView supports two methods of identify: `identifyLayerAsync(...)`, which identifies features within a specific layer and `identifyLayersAsync(...)`, which identifies features for all layers in the current view.

 ## Tags